open-neuromorphic/fpga-snntorch/README.md

 AI Computer Architect at NXP semiconductors.
 He is mainly interested in deep learning and computer architecture, beyond trying to learn how to write decent code.

+[^1]: Work carried out by Fabrizio Ottati during the Ph.D. at Politecnico di Torino.